 We believe our Hispanic Brands are among the most highly recognized quick-casual restaurant brands in their core markets of south and central Florida and Texas.
 Pollo Tropical and Taco Cabana utilize an integrated, multi-level marketing approach that includes periodic chain-wide promotions, direct mail, instore promotions, local store marketing and other strategies, including the use of radio and television advertising in their major markets.
 Combination value meals are also utilized as well as limited time offer menu item promotions.
 Pollo Tropical advertises in both English and Spanish media throughout the year.
 As a percentage of Pollo Tropical restaurant sales, Pollo Tropical's advertising expenditures were 1.9% in 2005 and 1.6% in 2004, due to lower television and radio advertising compared to prior years, and 3.6% in 2003.
-As a percentage of our Taco Cabana restaurant sales, Taco Cabana's advertising expenditures, as a percentage of restaurant sales, were higher in 2003 than historical levels due to additional promotions in certain markets.
+As a percentage of our Taco Cabana restaurant sales, Taco Cabana's advertising expenditures were 4.2% in 2005, 4.1% in 2004, 4.7% in 2003.
+Taco Cabana's advertising expenditures, as a percentage of restaurant sales, were higher in 2003 than historical levels due to additional promotions in certain markets.